 - ¼ teaspoon salt

-- Additional white sugar, for rolling cookies, optional
+- ½ cup additional white sugar, for rolling cookies, optional

 Instructions

-- In a large bowl, beat ¾ cup butter and ¾ cup brown sugar until creamy, either by hand or with an electric mixer.
+- In a large bowl, beat ¾ cup unsalted butter and ¾ cup light brown sugar until creamy, either by hand or with an electric mixer.

-- Add ¼ cup molasses and 1 teaspoon vanilla.
+- Add ¼ cup unsulphured molasses and 1 teaspoon vanilla extract.
 Mix.

-- Add 1 teaspoon ground ginger, 1 teaspoon ground cinnamon, ½ teaspoon ground allspice, 1 teaspoon to 1 tablespoon minced fresh ginger, 8 fresh cardamom pods, ground (if using ground cardamom, make sure it's very fresh), a pinch of ground white pepper (optional) and ½ teaspoon coffee extract (optional) and mix well.
+- Add 1 teaspoon ground ginger 1 teaspoon ground cinnamon ½ teaspoon ground allspice, 1 to 3 teaspoons minced fresh ginger, 8 ground fresh cardamom pods (if using ground cardamom, make sure it's very fresh), a pinch ground white pepper (optional) and ½ teaspoon coffee extract (optional) and mix well.

-- Sift the dry ingredients (2 and ½ cups flour, 1 teaspoon baking soda and ¼ teaspoon salt) over the batter in 2 or 3 additions.
+- Sift the dry ingredients: 2 ½ cups all-purpose flour, 1 teaspoon baking soda and ¼ teaspoon salt.
+Add to the butter mixture in 2 or 3 additions.
 Mix well, but don't overmix (I recommend switching to a spatula).
 The dough will be shiny but not sticky.

 - Slice and bake: take a large piece of plastic wrap, place half of the cookie dough in the middle, make a rough cylinder, wrap the dough in the plastic, and roll it until it's tight.
 Prick in a few places to release air bubbles that might have formed.
 Repeat with the rest of the dough.
 Refrigerate the logs for at least 3 hours, or until firm.
 You can leave it refrigerated for a day or two.
 Or freeze for up to a month, wrapping the logs in aluminum on top of the plastic.